taichi-dev/taichi/docs/meta.rst

 There are several reasons why ``ti.static`` for loops should be used.

  - Loop unrolling for performance.
  - Loop over vector/matrix elements.
 Indices into Taichi matrices must be a compile-time constant.
 Indexing into taichi fields can be run-time variables.
-For example, if ``x`` is a 1-D field of 3D vector, accessed as ``x[field_index][matrix_index]``.
+For example, if you want to access a vector field ``x``, accessed as ``x[field_index][vector_component_index]``.
 The first index can be variable, yet the second must be a constant.

-For example, code for resetting this field of vectors should be
+For example, code for resetting this vector fields should be

 .. code-block:: python